Global Challenges in Transport: Climate Change mitigation and adaptation

 Learning Objectives

-- To broaden transport professionals' understanding of urban mobilities, long distance travel and climate change adaptation in the transport sector.
+- To broaden transport professionals’ understanding of greenhouse gas emission reduction strategies through urban mobilities, road freight, and aviation.

-- To reflect critically on the wider economic, political, social, and financial implications of climate change on global transport systems.
+- To reflect critically on the wider economic, political, and social implications of climate change on global transport systems.

 Learning Outcomes

-- Understand and critically evaluate the relationships between climate change and transport policies and finances.
+- Understand and critically evaluate the relationships between climate change and transport policies in a global context.

 Course Schedule